-A. Strength training is not dangerous if you do it properly.
-It's a safe and effective way to strengthen muscles, look more toned, and help control weight.
+A. Strength training is not dangerous if you do it with proper supervision and instruction.
+It's a safe and effective way to strengthen muscles (including the heart), look more toned, and help control weight.
 It also helps strengthen bones.
 But because teens are still developing, it's important to get an OK from your doctor and to seek professional instruction to make sure you do it correctly.

 Q. Do Girls Get Big Muscles With Strength Training?

-A. It would be tough for a girl to get big muscles with strength training.
+A. It would be tough for a girl to get big muscles with strength training -- unless they do a lot of it.
 Girls produce less testosterone (male hormone) than guys, so their muscle size builds less rapidly.
-Without body building for a long time, girls who train will look very fit but not bulky.
-Guys, if you've started puberty, your body makes the right hormones to let you build bigger muscles lifting weights.
-If you haven't started puberty, you'll still get strong, but your muscle size won't increase that much.
+Guys who've started puberty will be able to build bigger muscles lifting weights.

 Q. Is Strength Training Aerobic?

 A. Endurance exercise like walking, swimming, or biking is aerobic, as your muscles use oxygen more efficiently to strengthen your heart and lungs.
 Aerobic activity increases your heart rate and keeps it up for an extended period of time.
-Strength training is anaerobic (meaning "without oxygen"), as your muscles work against the weight or resistance.
+Strength training is usually anaerobic (meaning "without oxygen"), as your muscles work against the weight.